-Visibility into inventory levels and inventory tracking have become more important than ever for small businesses
+Small business inventory tracking has become more important than ever

 Google wants to know what’s in your inventory